wri/Aqueduct30Docker/readme.md

 # WRI Aqueduct 3.0 Data Processing workflow

+Througout the readme, variables that you need to replace with your own variable are indicated in greater than and smaller than signs `<variableYouNeedToReplace>`

 If you are not viewing this document on Github, please find a stylized version [here](https://github.com/rutgerhofste/Aqueduct30Docker)
 The coding environment uses Docker images that can be found [here](https://hub.docker.com/r/rutgerhofste/gisdocker/)